-A concussion, also known as a mild traumatic brain injury (MTBI) is defined as a complex pathophysiologic process affecting the brain, induced by traumatic biomechanical forces secondary to direct or indirect forces to the head.
+A concussion, also known as a mild traumatic brain injury (MTBI), is a complex pathophysiologic process affecting the brain, induced by traumatic biomechanical forces secondary to direct or indirect forces to the head.

-Typical Concussion: Concussion with mechanism and symptoms typically associated with the above definition.
-The patient's symptoms respond with steady physical and cognitive improvement over a 10 day period.
+Typical Concussion: A patient experiencing a typical concusion will have symptoms that respond with steady physical and cognitive improvement over a 10-day period.
 The patient tolerates exertional testing progression without incidence once appropriately cleared.

-Complex Concussion: Concussion with symptoms persisting >10 days, difficulty or inability to progress through an exertional testing protocol, and/or general concussion patient who also has a history of other conditions that can affect recovery.
+Complex Concussion: Complex concussions have symptoms that persist more than 10 days and include difficulty or inability to progress through an exertional testing protocol.
+This can include a general concussion patient who also has a history of other conditions that can affect recovery.

 - Balance problems